-DRAFT EXTREME HEAT GUIDELINES
+EXTREME HEAT GUIDELINES

 With high heat temperatures across Manitoba all clubs must take precautions to ensure all members are safe.
-It is the responsibility of the club executive, coaches, and ride leaders to monitor local temperatures and decide exactly which precautions must be taken- including the cancelling of any race or ride.
+It is the responsibility of the club executive, coaches, ride leaders, and race organizers to monitor local temperatures and decide exactly which precautions must be taken-including the cancelling of any race or ride.